-Under the terms of the renewed facility, the Group is required to comply with the following financial covenants related to interest and earnings before interest, taxes, depreciation and amortization ("EBITDA") at the consolidated level of the Group:
+Under the terms of the renewed facility and EBRD facility, the Group is required to comply with the following financial covenants related to interest and earnings before interest, taxes, depreciation and amortization ("EBITDA") at the consolidated level of the Group:

-- 1. Leverage ratio: calculated on a consolidated level as (total net debt / Group EBITDA). - 2.
+- 1. Leverage ratio: calculated on a consolidated level as (total net debt13 / Group EBITDA). - 2.
 Interest cover ratio: calculated on a consolidated basis as (Group EBITDA / interest paid).